cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The internal `VerifiablePreprocess` function computes a blind and the corresponding blinded version of the group generator.
 By default, it takes no inputs.
 If the server public key is available when invoked, it can be supplied here to produce a blinded representation of the public key.
-This avoids computing it in `VerifiableUnblind`.
+This avoids computing `blindedPublicKey` in `VerifiableUnblind`.

 ~~~
 Output: